icing/mod_md/README.md

 # Tailscale

+**Update**: this section is **historical** now.
+Tailscale have changed the API for certificate retrieval and this setup is no longer working.
+If someone with time and knowledge can make that working, I'd be more than happy to accept a PR.

 The secure networking provided by [tailscale](https://tailscale.com) allows you to connect your own devices in a very easy way without fiddling with firewalls and without public IP addresses.
 It's a bit of magic.